swoolcock/GravityHelper/README.md

 and nudge Madeline in the opposite direction she would normally go.

-The biggest hurdle by far was implementing dash correction on upside-down jumpthrus (both MaxHelpingHand's and GravityHelper's own).
+The biggest hurdle by far was implementing dash correction on upside-down jumpthrus (both MaddieHelpingHand's and GravityHelper's own).
 It's possible that there are still slight inconsistencies with it, and I welcome any TASers to submit issues to GitHub.

 ### What happens when gravity flips?